In this guide, we are going to share the complete on page SEO checklist we follow at TechNerds.

 Does each author have a dedicated and detailed author page?

-This is not a ranking factor but adds another layer of trust in your website.
+This is not a ranking factor but adds another layer of trust to your website.

 Does the page have a clear call-to-action (CTA)?